The Status Quo in Justice

 In May 2024, I began working as an independent restorative justice facilitator for a registered RJ provider.
 Since then, I’ve co-facilitated over 60 pre-conferences and 14 full conferences, most involving complex family violence cases.

 Then came the next board meeting.
 Without warning or explanation, my contract was terminated.
 I received no prior notice, no invitation to attend, and certainly no mention of performance-related issues that may warrant this action.
-My colleagues’ contracts remained in place and they were not happy.
-They still aren’t happy but the board has its head firmly in the sand or an equally dark place I’ll leave to your imagination.

 What is happening now

-I’ll leave it for now with an adapted quote from Pulp Fiction - I'm gonna get medieval on their ass.
+I’ll leave it for now with an adapted quote from Pulp Fiction.
+I'm gonna get medieval on their ass.

 Stay tuned!